sbakker/Adwaita-Steven/README.md

 _... or at least tweakable._

+***NOTE: These tweaks are optimised for dark themes only (Zenburn being a dark theme)***

-The Adwaita theme is now the default theme for Gnome3 and is fine for most uses.
+The Adwaita theme is now the default theme for Gnome3 and its "dark" version is fine for most uses.
 However, I don't agree with all color choices, and would like to add a bit of Zenburn to it (mostly green for highlighting, rather than blue).

 Gnome2 and Gtk2 used to support setting the `gtk-color-scheme` variable (in `gtkrc`), that allowed color tweaks to stock themes, by changing a limited set of base colors.